astrotutor9/Pico_Simple_Micropython_Rover/README.md

 To drive the motors successfully requires three instructions to each motor.
 Six in total for each manoeuvre, which will soon add up to a lot of lines of code!
 To simplyfy matters and to reuse code as much as possible it is better to place each switching into a function.

 Functions are defined at the top of the script before they are needed to be used.
+The name of a function is up to the you but make it relevant to its function.
 There are two important points here to take note of.
-The colon : at the end of the line indicates the beginning of the functions code.
-Any line after that indented in by a tab or four spaces will be part of that function.
-Just like the for code previously.
-The pattern of a function is this:
+The colon : at the end of the line indicates the beginning of the function's code.
+Any line after that indented in by a tab or four spaces will be part of that function until the first line that is not indented in.
+Just like the for code previously for the 'for - range' line.
+The pattern of a basic function is this:

 ```
 def functionName():